rlogiacco/CircularBuffer/README.md

 ### &#x26A0; **IMPORTANT**

-> Please, before submitting a support request read carefully this README and check if an answer already exists among [previously answered questions](https://github.com/rlogiacco/CircularBuffer/issues?q=label:question): do not abuse the Github issue tracker.
+> Please, before submitting a support request read carefully this README and check if an answer already exists among [previously answered questions](https://github.com/rlogiacco/CircularBuffer/issues?q=label:question): do not abuse of the Github issue tracker.

 CircularBuffer [![Build Status][travis-status]][travis]
 =============
 [travis]: https://travis-ci.org/rlogiacco/CircularBuffer
 [travis-status]: https://travis-ci.org/rlogiacco/CircularBuffer.svg?branch=master

-By default the library uses `unsigned int` indexes, allowing for a maximum of 65536 items, but you'll rarely need such a huge store.
-Defining the `CIRCULAR_BUFFER_XS` macro you can reduce the library indexes to `unsigned short` with no actual impact on the memory used by the library itself, but allowing you to squeeze out those few extra bytes whenever you perform an indexed access, if you do any.
-Obviously, the consequence is having a maximum element capacity of 512 items, still plenty in most cases.

-The library itself has an implicit memory consumption of about *0.5Kb*: 580b (max) of code and 8b of memory, to my calculations.
+The library itself has an implicit memory consumption of about *0.5Kb*: 580 bytes (max) of code and 8 bytes of memory, to my calculations.
 That does not consider the space used to store the items themselves, obviously.

 <!-- toc -->
 - [Usage](#usage)